 The question Felix Hernandez has had throughout his career was whether his talent was as big as his dreams, because his dreams were perfect.

-On Wednesday, so was his game.
+Today, so was his game.

 It was the first perfect game in franchise history, the 23rd in major league history.